AnabeatrizMacedo241/WheresWally_Detector/README.md

-# Where's Wally Deep Learning Detector
+# Where's Wally Deep Learning Detector🔎

 This Depp Learning project used PyTorch's pre-trained model Coco(ResNet-50) with a Fast R-CNN algorithm.